javaGuruBY/rpaS2/homework/english/plehanova_Anastasia/lecture1/task1.md

 1. Is your mum working today
 2. Why are this boys to talking now?
 3. Where does he live?
-4. Their mother cooks very well?
+4. Does their mother cook very well?
 5. Lili is not rich, she doesn't drive a Mercedes.
 6. Let´s go out.
 It's not raining now.
 7. I have to go now.
 It is getting dark